-Git has a way to fire off custom scripts when certain important actions occur.
+Git has a mechanism to execute custom scripts when certain important actions occur.
 In my case, whenever I push a commit to the

 I'd like the

-output contents.
-This can be done using the pre-push hook, which is executed,
+output.
+This can be done using the pre-push hook, which is executed -

 .git/hooks/pre-push with the following content: